 All classrooms must register to participate in the contest.
-With registration, your classroom will receive at no cost and courtesy of lowa Agriculture Literacy Foundation a digital packet with resources such as lesson plans, educational background information, rules, rubrics, and procedures.
-Registration will close on October 25, 2021.
-Register now by simply filling out this form: https://form.jotform.com/lowaAgLiteracyFoundation/gobble-up-registration-2021.
+With registration, your classroom will receive at no cost and courtesy of Iowa Agriculture Literacy Foundation a digital packet with resources such as lesson plans, educational background information, rules, rubrics, and procedures.
+Registration will not close, but projects are due November 7.
+Register now by simply filling out this form: https://form.jotform.com/222444823320144.